Skylar-xty/Projects_website/Robomaster@HERO_HIT/Motion_prediction.md

     - green: the current center
     - red: the predicted center in the future timestep
     - circle: the predicted circle of the landing point of the bullet
+10. white cross-line (on the armor): the aborted target

 <video width="640" height="360" controls style="display: block; margin: 20px auto;">
   <source src="./test.mp4" type="video/mp4">